 Thank you for allowing us to continue to provide your family with quality drinking water this year.
 We ask that all our customers help us protect our water sources, which are the heart of the community.
-If you have any questions about this report or concerning your drinking water, please contact Michael Murphy, Director of Public Works (716-662-3866).
+If you have any questions about this report or concerning your drinking water, please contact Emery Wittmeyer, Village Department of Public Works at 662-3866.
 The Village of Orchard Park remains dedicated to the goal of providing a high-quality product and reliable cost-effective service to its customers at a reasonable rate.